Kankakee

 Phone: (217) 328-2828 | Fax: (217) 443-4545

-At Spiros Law, we understand how overwhelming an injury can be for both individuals and families—especially when it affects your ability to work or earn an income.
-Medical expenses, lost wages, and ongoing treatment can add stress during an already difficult time.
+At Spiros Law, we understand how overwhelming an injury can be—especially when it affects your income or ability to support your family.
+Medical bills, time away from work, and ongoing treatment can add pressure during an already difficult period.

 Contact Spiros Law for a free case review.